 © Patrick Beelaert

-Anna Fontanet is an independent dancer and choreographer based in Barcelona.
+Anna Fontanet is a dance artist and choreographer based in Barcelona.

 At Varium Dance School (Barcelona), she followed a dance professional training program between 2004 and 2007, and after graduating in graphic design, which allowed her to combine these two fields.
 In 2011, she studied a degree in Digital Arts in Pompeu Fabra University (Barcelona).
 Since then, she includes music composition and digital arts in her artistic projects.